The Right to Information Act 2009 commenced on 1 July 2010. The Act replaces the Freedom of Information Act 1991.

 - Your address for communication (this may be a postal or email address)

-- Your daytime contact details (a phone number is preferred but an email address will be accepted if you are ordinarily contactable on that address during business hours)
+- Your contact details including a day time phone number and an email address if you are ordinarily contactable on that address during business hours

 - The general topic of the application